 - ED 4350 Multi-Age Internship, Part I, 1 credit hour

 - ED 4550 Multi-Age World Language Methods, 3 credit hours

 - ED 4590 Classroom Management and Organization, 3 credit hours

-- ED 4600 Adolescent & Young Adult Assessment in Education, 3 credit hours
+- ED 4600 Adolescent & Young Adult and Multi-Age Assessment and Measurement in Education, 3 credit hours

 - ED 4700 Multi-Age Professional Seminar, 3 credit hours

 - ED 4750 Multi-Age Internship, Part II, 9 credit hours

 ED 2600 is a prerequisite for ED 2700.
 ED 2650 is a prerequisite for ED 2750.